muhammadmahadi0/.dotDwm/README.md

-# .dotArch
+# .dotDwm
-Dotfiles of my Arch and Dynamic Window Manager aka DWM.
+Dotfiles of my Dynamic Window Manager aka DWM.

 # tap to click problem on laptop
 go to this website to fix tap to click problem on linux.